suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

 * Emitter: Authorized entities that participate in a MoQTransport Session under an Provider.
-Emitters are trusted with E2E encryption keys for the media and operate on one or more
-  Source Streams {{Section 2.1.5 of RFC7656}}.
-They perform media encoding transform, thus transforming a given source stream into one or more representations, usually more compact, known as Encoded Streams {{Section 2.1.7 of RFC7656}}.
-They further transform the encoded stream into Encrypted Stream.
-Each such encoded and/or encrpyted stream corresponds to a Track within the MoQ transport protocol.
+Emitters are trusted with E2E encryption keys.
+They  operate on one or more uncompressed media inputs, compress and possible encrypt it and send over Data Streams.
+Each such encoded and/or encrpyted stream corresponds to a Track within the MoQTransport.

+* Catalog Maker: Entities performing Catalog Maker role compose or aggregate tracks from multiple emissions to form a new emission.
+  Akin to the role of entities with the Relay role, Catalog Maker role entities are not trusted with the E2E keys and they perform publisher and subscriber roles.
+Catalog Makers are allowed to publish tracks with a new name without changing the media content of the received tracks.

 * Control Stream: QUIC Stream to exchange control message to setup appropriate context for media delivery